kadaster-labs/sensrnet-home/docs/Deployment.md

 The SensRNet components don't include user registration, but instead rely on external identity providers for authentication.
 This way, organizations using the SensRNet stack can plug in their own user management system, without having to have operators recreate accounts.
 While any OpenID Connect provider can be used, AzureAD has currently been tested and is assumed in the rest of this chapter.

 ### AzureAD App registration
 To be able to interface the AzureAD directory with SensRNet, an app has to be registered in Azure.
-This can be done in the Azure Portal, under "Azure Active Directory", and then, "App registrations".
+This can be done in the Azure Portal, under "Azure Active Directory", and then, "App registrations" (or go to http://aka.ms/AppRegistrations).
 During registration, choose "single tenant" account type to only allow business accounts which reside your own tenant.
 A redirect URL is required for redirecting the users after they've successfully logged in.
 Choose redirect URI type "Web" and fill in the right callback URL for Dex ()

 ```
 https://<YOUR-SENSRNET-DOMAIN>/dex/callback